kyma-project/kyma/docs/backup/docs/02-01-backup.md

 Title: Configuration
 ---

-The configuration of ark consist of two custom resources. `VolumeSnapshotLocation` are defining the provider of phisical volume snapshots. `BackupStorageLocations` is defining a bucket or location where to store cluster resources.
+The configuration of ark consist of two custom resources. `VolumeSnapshotLocation` are defining the provider of physical volume snapshots. `BackupStorageLocations` is defining a bucket or location where to store cluster resources.
 A kyma installation is delivered with a set of default snapshot and storage locations.
 If needed it is possible to add custom locations in the `heptio-ark` namespace.

 A sample YAML `BackupStorageLocation` looks like the following: